SenseLogic/CIBYL/README.md

 puts fibonacci( 5 );
 ```

-Optionally, Cibyl allows to use other case conventions :
+Optionally, Cibyl allows to use other attribute prefixes and case conventions :

 ```ruby
 struct POINT